EnockHumure/PL-SQL-Window-Functions-Assignment-Humure-Enock/readme.md

 - Some screenshots have been **combined** so that both the query and its output appear together.
 - This was only done to make the explanations clearer and more organized — the results themselves are real and unedited.

+## here my final work we will focus on there is folder that can show you all my work through my work here are my forlder https://drive.google.com/drive/folders/1vlVcs2LNdf-qGTCdPzNVEgqGx2KnBDMX
+---

 ### Special Acknowledgement
 A heartfelt thank you to ** lecture Eric Maniraguha** 🙏.